jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

               grad = grad_output * spk # scale the gradient by the spike: 1/0
               return grad

-Note that we have detached the reset mechanism from the computational graph, as we only want to apply the surrogate gradient to $\partial S/\partial U$, and not $\partial U/\partial R$.
+Note that the reset mechanism is detached from the computational graph, as the surrogate gradient should only be applied to :math:`\partial S/\partial U`, and not :math:`\partial R/\partial U`.

-Then we would instantiate the above neuron using:
+The above neuron is instantiated using:

 ::

     lif1 = LeakySurrogate(beta=0.9)

-You can then use this neuron in a for-loop, just as in previous tutorials, while PyTorch’s automatic differentation (autodiff) mechanism keeps track of the gradient in the background.
+This neuron can be simulated using a for-loop, just as in previous tutorials, while PyTorch’s automatic differentation (autodiff) mechanism keeps track of the gradient in the background.

-Alternatively, we can accomplish the exact same thing by simply calling the ``snn.Leaky`` neuron.
+The same thing can be accomplished by calling the ``snn.Leaky`` neuron.
 In fact, every time you call any neuron model from snnTorch, the *Spike Operator* surrogate gradient is applied to it by default: